tfeb/tfeb-lisp-toys/README.md

 ## Metatronic macros
 Or, recording angel.

-The usual approach to making CL macros less unhygenic means they tend to look like:
+The usual approach to making CL macros less unhygienic means they tend to look like:

 ```lisp
 (defmacro ... (...)